ZackZhouHB/zack-gitops-project/exam-results-system/README.md

-# 🎓 HSC Results Notification System
+# 🎓 Exam Results Notification System

 ## Overview

-The **HSC Results Notification System** is designed to process and send HSC results notifications via email and SMS.
+The **Exam Results Notification System** is designed to process and send Exam results notifications via email and SMS.
 The system leverages an **Event-Driven Serverless Architecture** with microservices to ensure scalability, reliability, and fault tolerance.

 ### Architecture Overview